sfu-arch/muir-tutorial/AWS-Shell/Synthesize-Example.rst

     cd $HDK_DIR/cl/examples/cl_hello_world
     export CL_DIR=$(PWD)

-Verify if Vivado is installed.
+**Step 2.
+Build the CL**

+This `checklist <https://github.com/aws/aws-fpga/blob/master/hdk/cl/CHECKLIST_BEFORE_BUILDING_CL.md>`_ should be consulted before you start the build process.

+**Note:** This step requires you to have Xilinx Vivado Tools and Licenses installed

 .. code-block:: bash

     vivado -mode batch

-Run Vivado synthesis
+Run Vivado synthesis.
+Executing the aws_build_dcp_from_cl.sh script will perform the entire implementation process converting the CL design into a completed Design Checkpoint that meets timing and placement constrains of the target FPGA.
+The output is a tarball file comprising the DCP file, and other log/manifest files, formatted as YY_MM_DD-hhmm.Developer_CL.tar.
+This file would be submitted to AWS to create an AFI.
 .. code-block:: bash

     cd $CL_DIR/build/scripts
     ./aws_build-dcp_from_cl.sh

-Note that this can take a long time.
+**Note:** that this can take a long time.
 If you want to be notified by email when synthesis is done, do this before running the synthesis:

 .. code-block:: bash

     pip2 install --user boto3
     export EMAIL=your.email@example.com
-    $HDK_COMMON_DIR/scripts/notify_via_sns.py
+    $AWS_FPGA_REPO_DIR/shared/bin/scripts/notify_via_sns.py

 For the email to work, you need to set your region name properly during "aws configure".
 We set our region name as "us-east-1".